 - Submit a completed Encroachment Permit Application (PDF) with a computer-generated diagram showing dimensions and square footage of the proposed improvements like the examples provided (PDF).
 More complex improvements will require additional plan details.
-Submit applications to the Engineering Division, City of Coronado, 1825 Strand Way, Coronado, CA 92118.
+Submit applications to [email protected] or mail to:

-- Pay the Encroachment Permit fee, which can be viewed in the Permit Fee Schedule (PDF).
-Fees for water conservation improvements are waived as described below.
+- Pay the Encroachment Permit fee, which can be viewed in the permit fee schedule.
+Fees for water conservation improvements are waived as described in the following.

 Encroachment Permits are subject to approval conditions.
 See Sample Encroachment Conditions (PDF).
 All Encroachment Permits are recorded at the County Recorder's Office.
 Applicants are responsible for paying all recording fees (PDF) by submitting a check made payable to The San Diego County Recorder.

 Once the Encroachment Permit is approved by the City Engineer, the applicant or their contractor must obtain a Right-of-Way Permit (PDF) authorizing construction to be performed by a properly licensed contractor.
-For further clarification on the difference between Encroachment and Right-of-Way Permits, please read the corresponding section below.
+For further clarification on the difference between Encroachment and Right-of-Way Permits, please read the corresponding section further on.